elemental/Elemental/doc/source/build.rst

 non-MKL version of LAPACK is used, then PMRRR only requires a working MPI C compiler, otherwise, a Fortran 90 compiler is needed in order to build several recent LAPACK functions.
-If these LAPACK routines cannot be made available, then PMRRR is not built and Elemental's eigensolver are automatically disabled.
+If these LAPACK routines cannot be made available, then PMRRR is not built and Elemental's eigensolvers are automatically disabled.

 Using Elemental
 ===============